Ford’s Governmental Affairs & Public Relations Director, Brazil

-(It is worth of note that for gasoline production the energy balance is much lower, in the order of 0.817, what means about ten times less than for Brazilian ethanol.)
+(It is worthy of note that for gasoline production the energy balance is much lower, in the order of 0.817, which means about ten times less than for Brazilian ethanol.)

 Brazil has taken this from a country fuel to an export.
 According to Jan-Ahke Jonsson, Managing Director, Saab AB, Sweden has a 2020 Sweden Vision.
-This is a goal to get off the dependence of foreign oilby 2020.
-In January, 2006 12 percent of total sales of cars in Sweden were alternative fuels vehicles, of that 80 percent were ethanol.
-Sweden charges $1.00 per liter for it’s ethanol and $1.30 for a liter of gasoline.
+This is a goal to get off the dependence on foreign oil by 2020.
+In January 2006 12 percent of total sales of cars in Sweden were alternative fuels vehicles, of that 80 percent were ethanol.
+Sweden charges $1.00 per liter for its ethanol and $1.30 for a liter of gasoline.
 Swedens’ ethanol is imported from Brazil and produced from cellulose in Northern Sweden.